What is Hansen’s disease?

 What are the symptoms of Hansen’s disease?

 The symptoms of Hansen’s disease can be very different depending on the type of Hansen’s disease and what part of the body is affected.
 The first signs of Hansen’s disease are usually pale or slightly red areas or a rash on the skin.
-Other symptoms can include numbness in the hands and feet, muscle weakness, nodules on the body and a blocked/stuffy nose.
+Other symptoms can include loss of feeling in the hands and feet, muscle weakness, nodules on the body and a blocked/stuffy nose.
+If left untreated, Hansen’s disease can lead to more serve symptoms, such as paralysis, blindness, and chronic ulcers.

 How soon after exposure do symptoms appear?